\( \)

 The state of real-time proving

-Now for what we’ve all been waiting for - how does this relate to based rollups?
+Now for what we’ve all been waiting for — how do we achieve synchronous composability with the L1?